realXtend/doc/arch_article/simple2.rst

 The server-side functionality to give every new client connection a designated avatar is implemented in a JavaScript (avatarapplication.js, see code below).
-Upon a new connection, this script creating a new Avatar entity and these components: EC_Mesh for the visible 3D model and an associated skeleton for animations;
+Upon a new connection, this script creates a new Avatar entity and these components: EC_Mesh for the visible 3D model and an associated skeleton for animations;
 EC_Placeable for the entity to be positioned in the 3D scene;
 EC_AnimationController to change and synchronize the animation states;
 and EC_Script to implement the functionality of a single avatar.
-A similar script is executed on the client, where it adds two additional
-components: a new camera which follows the avatar and a keybinding to toggle between camera modes.
+Different parts of the same script are executed on the client, where it adds two additional components: a new camera which follows the avatar and a keybinding to toggle between camera modes.

 .. code-block:: javascript